 - Log on to the VPC console.

-- Default CIDR Block: Select a standard CIDR block from 192.168.0.0/16, 172.16.0.0/12, and 10.0.0.0/8.
+- Default CIDR Block: You can specify one of the following standard IPv4 CIDR blocks as the secondary IPv4 CIDR block: 192.168.0.0/16, 172.16.0.0/12, and 10.0.0.0/8.

-- A CIDR block larger than 192.168.0.0/16, for example, 192.168.0.0/8.
+- A larger CIDR block that overlaps with 192.168.0.0/16, such as 192.168.0.0/8.

-- The same CIDR block as 192.168.0.0/16.
+- CIDR block 192.168.0.0/16.

-- A CIDR block smaller than 192.168.0.0/16, for example, 192.168.0.0/24.
+- A smaller CIDR block that overlaps with 192.168.0.0/16, such as 192.168.0.0/24.